By Cambodia specialist Mark

 Each structure is different.
 Basic brick designs developed into grander, more elaborate temples as Buddhist influences started to dominate.

 The birth of the Khmer Empire came in the 9th century when Jayavarman II declared himself a God King.
-The empire grew and grew, and at its biggest stretched as far as Vietnam, Burma and Malay.
+The empire grew and grew, and at its biggest stretched as far as Vietnam, Myanmar and Malay.

 Its center moved many times — there were five or so different capitals in the Siem Reap area alone.

 Hundreds of temples and tributes to new God Kings popped up for over 600 years.
 But, after the completion of Angkor Wat, building work slowed as irrigation systems silted up and local stone workers moved away to find better sources of food and water.